 I’ve always dreamed of becoming a data scientist and the Summation Programme made me more determined to pursue a career in data analytics.

 The programme also helped me to see my own limitations in terms of the depth and breadth of my current knowledge.
 For example, each time we brainstormed as a group about improving machine learning and deep learning algorithms, I realised that there is so much more I must learn in order to contribute significantly.
-Therefore, after my degree, I will be pursuing a master’s degree in Analytics and Management at the London Business School of Economics.
+Therefore, after my degree, I will be pursuing a master’s degree in Analytics and Management at the London Business School.

 RELATED ARTICLE: REAL-LIFE GLIMPSE INTO DEEP TECH